cybera/policy-browser/notebooks/mc_markdown.md

 AND o.category = 'Network operator: other'
 RETURN s.content AS Segment, o.name as Organization
 ```
+This search returns approximately 5365 segments from the database, all with an unknown quality.
+Which is exciting.

+#### All Organizations
 ![Alt Text](images/AllOrgsAfford2.png)

 ||Organization                         |Sentiment_Mean |Sentiment_SD |Number_of_points |